Venice gondola builders strive to keep tradition alive

 The wood is treated for up to a year before it can be wrought into the slightly asymmetrical banana shape that allows a single gondolier to propel it in a straight line.

-The gondola builders practice for years before starting to build boats to measure according to each gondolier's weight.
+The gondola builders practise for years before starting to build boats to measure according to each gondolier's weight.

-"In 1970 I started working and in 1994 I made my first gondola on my own," said Tramontin, leaning against a gleaming example which weighs 500 kg and is 11.1 meters long.
+"In 1970 I started working and in 1994 I made my first gondola on my own," said Tramontin, leaning against a gleaming example which weighs 500 kg and is 11.1 metres long.

 Tramontin says he builds gondolas 60 percent according to the old methods, but he uses some pieces of wood that have been cut by machine and a type of plywood for the boat's flat base.